ovn-org/ovn/Documentation/topics/vif-plug-providers/vif-plug-providers.rst

 `ovn-controller` to perform the plugging on CMS direction.

-Hardware or platform specific details for initialization and lookup of representor ports is provided by an plugging provider library hosted inside or outside the core OVN repository, and linked at OVN build time.
+Hardware or platform specific details for initialization and lookup of representor ports is provided by a plugging provider library hosted inside or outside the core OVN repository, and linked at OVN build time.

 Life Cycle of an OVN plugged VIF